mjuarezm/entrystats/README.md

-Tools to collect statistics about TCP stack properties of all Tor entry guards.
+Little tool to collect and analyse statistics about TCP stack properties of all Tor entry guards.

 Data collection
 ---------------